How To Smoke A Brisket

 Pro Tip: Be sure to make some practice runs before you cook your brisket!

 Other Cooking Tips

-To cook with a smoker, start with four ounces of wood chips.
-Heat until the internal temperature reaches 235 degrees Fahrenheit.
+To cook your brisket with a smoker, start with four ounces of wood chips.
+Heat until the internal temperature of your smoker reaches 235 degrees Fahrenheit.
 This is slightly higher than the 225 degrees needed to start cooking to compensate for temperature drop when you open the smoker’s lid.